Higher rho-invariants and the surgery structure set: Product formula

 \section{Product formula}

-Now let $M$, $N$ be Cartesian products with one common factor, i.~e. $M=M_1 \times M_2$ and $N=N_1 \times M_2$.
-The manifolds $M_1$, $N_1$ are assumed to be homotopy equivalent.
+Now let $M$, $N$ be Cartesian products with one common factor, i.~e. $M=M_1 \times M_2$ and $N=N_1 \times M_2$ and let $f_1:M_1 \to N_1$ be a smooth homotopy equivalence.
 We will only consider the case where $M_1$, $N_1$ are odd-dimensional and $M_2$ is even-dimensional.
 Other cases may be treated via suspension.
 If not specified, the definitions are as before.